Working at height in Margate

 Service profile across Margate

-Across the historic core of Margate, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
+The service mix tracks Margate’s different building types.
+Around the Old Town and the Victorian seafront it is eyebolt pull testing to BS EN 795 Type A and the specification of replacement anchors that respect listed-building consent and conservation-area limits, with abseil anchors inspected six-monthly to BS 8610 where rope access is live on the facade.
+On the cultural venues and the QEQM Hospital it is mansafe cable-line testing across the larger plant roofs and the documentation work needed to hold a multi-building estate under one record.
+Throughout, salt-air corrosion means fittings are reported individually rather than by sample point.
+Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the survey — no subcontracted hand-offs, no scope gaps in the chain.
 New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness